SANGRE DE GRADO

 Possibly Ineffective for

-- Irritable bowel syndrome (IBS).
+- A long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS).
 Crofelemer is a chemical from sangre de grado.
-Research shows that taking crofelemer does not reduce pain or diarrhea in people with diarrhea-predominant IBS.
+Research shows that taking crofelemer does not reduce pain or diarrhea in people with diarrhea-predominant IBS (IBS-D).

 Insufficient Evidence for

-- Insect bites and allergic plant reactions.
+- Insect bite.
 Early research shows that applying sangre de grado to the skin relieves symptoms of insect bites and skin irritation due to plants.

 - Mouth and throat ulcers.